bird-house/twitcher/README.rst

 Twitcher is part of the `Birdhouse`_ project.
 The documentation is on `ReadTheDocs`_.

+Twitcher `Docker`_ images are also available for most recent tagged versions.

 .. _Birdhouse: http://birdhouse.readthedocs.io/en/latest/
 .. _Pyramid: http://www.pylonsproject.org
 .. _ReadTheDocs: http://twitcher.readthedocs.io/en/latest/